 Pursuant to the requirements of Section 303A.01 of the Listed Company Manual of the NYSE, the Board of Directors of all NYSE-listed U.S. companies must be made up by a majority of independent directors.
 Under applicable PRC and Hong Kong laws and regulations, our Board is not required to be formed with a majority of independent directors.
 As a listed company on the Hong Kong Stock Exchange, we need to comply with the Listing Rules, which require that at least one-third of the board of directors of a listed company in Hong Kong be independent non-executive directors.
-Our Board currently consists of ten directors, of which four are independent directors, making the number of independent directors exceeds one-third of the total number of directors on the Board, in compliance with the requirements of the Listing Rules.
+Our Board currently consists of ten Directors, of which four are Independent Directors, making the number of Independent Directors exceeds one-third of the total number of Directors on the Board, in compliance with the requirements of the Listing Rules.
 These independent directors satisfy the requirements on "independence" under the Listing Rules, which, however, differ from the requirements in Section 303A.02 of the Listed Company Manual of the NYSE.

 Section 303A.03 of the Listed Company Manual of the NYSE provides that listed companies must schedule regular executive sessions in which non-management directors meet without management participation.
-As a listed company on the Hong Kong Stock Exchange, the Company is subject to the requirement under the Listing Rules that the chairman of the board should hold meetings at least annually with the non-executive directors (including independent non-executive directors) without the presence of the executive directors.
-It has been our practice that our chairman holds a meeting to communicate with non-executive directors without the presence of executive directors at least annually to ensure the views and opinions of non-executive directors are expressed.
-In addition, when a board meeting considers a matter in which a substantial shareholder or a director has a conflict of interest, the independent directors with no material interest in such matter must be present.
+As a listed company on the Hong Kong Stock Exchange, the Company is subject to the requirement under the Listing Rules that the chairman of the board should hold meetings at least annually with the independent non-executive directors without the presence of other directors.
+It has been our practice that our Chairman holds a meeting to communicate with Independent Non-Executive Directors without the presence of other Directors at least annually to ensure the views and opinions of Independent Non-Executive Directors are expressed.
+In addition, when a Board meeting considers a matter in which a substantial shareholder or a Director has a conflict of interest, the Independent Directors with no material interest in such matter must be present.

-Section 303A.04 of the Listed Company Manual of the NYSE provides that a listed company must have a nominating/corporate governance committee that consists entirely of independent directors and the nominating/corporate governance committee of a listed company must have a written charter that addresses the committee's purpose and responsibilities, which shall include, among others, the development and recommendation of corporate governance guidelines to the board of directors.
-The Listing Rules require that listed companies should establish a nomination committee which is chaired by the chairman of the board or an independent non-executive director and consists of a majority of independent non-executive directors.
+Section 303A.04 of the Listed Company Manual of the NYSE provides that a listed company must have a nominating/corporate governance committee that consists entirely of independent directors and the nominating/corporate governance committee of a listed company must have a written charter that addresses the committee's purpose and responsibilities, which shall include, among others, the development and recommendation of corporate governance guidelines to the board of directors, and an annual performance evaluation of the committee.
+The Listing Rules also contain a code provision that the listed companies should establish a nomination committee which is chaired by the chairman of the board or an independent non-executive directors.
 The Company's Nomination Committee was established in 2005 with a written charter that specifies its duties and authorities.
-In addition, our board of directors is in charge of developing our corporate governance guidelines.
+In addition, our Board is in charge of developing our corporate governance guidelines.

-Section 303A.05 of the Listed Company Manual of the NYSE provides that a listed company must have a compensation committee that consists entirely of independent directors.
-The Listing Rules also contain a code provision that the listed companies should establish a remuneration committee which consists of a majority of independent non-executive directors.
+Section 303A.05 of the Listed Company Manual of the NYSE provides that a listed company must have a compensation committee that consists entirely of independent directors and the compensation committee must have a written charter that addresses the committee's purpose and responsibilities and an annual performance evaluation of the compensation committee.
+The Listing Rules require that the listed companies should establish a remuneration committee which is chaired by an independent non-executive director and consists of a majority of independent non-executive directors.
 The Company's Remuneration Committee has a written charter that specifies its duties and authorities.